LykkeCity/Lykke.Rocks.Caching/README.md

 ## Built in cache provider implementation
 There are couple implementation of the ICacheProvider interface built in package:
-* WebCacheProvider - uses System.Web.Caching.Cache (HttpRuntime.Cache).
-* MemoryCacheProvider - uses System.Runtime.Caching.MemoryCache (MemoryCache.Default).
+* MemoryCacheProvider - uses System.Runtime.Caching.MemoryCache.
 * DummyCacheProvider - uses dictionary to simply store all items and without any expiration or dependency caching support.
 Mostly used in unit testing.
 * NullCacheProvider – a Null-object pattern implementation which simply does not store any cache items and always empty.
 Mostly used in unit testing.